RAKESH-PATEL57/Zreyas-Photography-Event/README.md

 # Photography Contest Platform

 A full-stack web application for organizing and managing photography competitions with fair voting mechanisms.
-This platform allows participants to upload photos while designated admins can vote for their favorites.
+This platform allows participants to upload photos while designated admins can vote for their favorites and superadmin declair the winner.

 ## Live Demo
 [Photography Contest Platform](https://photography-contest-q18x.onrender.com/)